Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 The sound of the instrument is much more important that the look.
 The best idea is to play and compare similar instruments before you buy musical instruments.

 For example, here are two sets of sleigh bells.
 The one on the red plastic band may attract the child to pick up the instrument but it doesn’t sound fabulous – the actual bells are inferior to the ones on the dark blue band.
+The child will soon lose interest in the sound of the inferior bells and will either drop it or try to take it apart.

 Safety – essential criterion #2

 There are two levels of safety I’d like to discuss – ordinary use and hospital use.
-In most situations I make use of the instruments you see in this post.
+In most situations, I make use of the instruments you see in this post.
 I load them into small boxes that fit snugly into a trolley and load them into my car.

 Durability- essential criterion # 3